jetbrains-academy/kotlin-onboarding-introduction/README.md

 - basic facts about the null safety mechanism;
 - basic facts about collections and lambda expressions.

-After this course you will be ready to write basic console applications in the Kotlin-like style.
+After this course, you will be ready to write basic console applications in the Kotlin-like style.

 ## Getting started

 **TODO: add course link**
-This course is available on the marketplace and can be installed from the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE directly, but you can also use this course in the course creator mode or create a course archive from the source code.
+This course is available on JetBrains Marketplace and can be installed from the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE directly, but you can also use this course in the course creator mode or create a course archive from the source code.